TaurBaLaur/Custom-HTML-elements/README.md

 # Custom-HTML-elements
 Some HTML input elements appear differently across browsers.
 The elements defined in this repo ensure your design remains consistent across all of them.

-**Once in a while, check out this repo to see if you use the latest version.**
+**Once in a while, check out the 'How to use' sections of the elements you chose to work with, to make sure you are using the latest version.**

 ## Table of Contents
 - [CustomCheckbox](#customcheckbox)